fin-cli/handbook/how-to/plugin-unit-tests.md

 * `localhost` is the MySQL server host
 * `latest` is the WordPress version; could also be `3.7`, `3.6.2` etc.

 NOTE: This script can be run multiple times without errors, but it will *not* overwrite previously existing files.
 So if your DB credentials change, or you want to switch to a different instance of mysql, simply re-running the script won't be enough.
-You'll need to manually edit the `wp-config.php` that's installed in `/tmp`.
+You'll need to manually edit the `fin-config.php` that's installed in `/tmp`.

 ### 4. Run the plugin tests